Sample collection

 • Ensure slides are well dried before staining, water may still be present when the slide appears dry, use a hair dryer or leave for sufficient time for adequate drying.

-Note: Some mast cell granules will not stain with Diff-Quik making it easy to mistake mast cells for other round cells or macrophages.
+Note: Some granules from mast cells and granular lymphocytes will not stain with rapid stains, making it easy to mistake mast cells for other round cells or macrophages and making it difficult to identify granular lymphocytes (prognosis is often different for tumors of granular lymphocytes versus other types of lymphoma).

 Related links